Special Educational Needs

 For those children who receive either group or 1:1 intervention they are monitored separately but in the same way: observations; work scrutiny; data checking and discussions with the children.

-School’s Approach to Teaching Children with SEND
+Our School Approach To Teaching Children With SEND

 The school will endeavour to teach all children together in their classes where possible with the class teacher differentiating and supporting the child.
 When it is deemed necessary a child with SEND will be withdrawn at specific times for an intervention; either 1:1 or as part of a group.
 For a few children the school uses outside support and agencies.
 These children will have their own Individual Education Plan which contains specific targets.

-Adaptation of the Curriculum
+Adaptation Of The Curriculum

 The curriculum has been adapted physically for visual impaired children, however the content has not been adapted for any child at the school for this academic year – they are all at a level where they can access the National Curriculum at their own ‘level’.
 Teachers adapt individual lessons and classroom organisation for children depending on particular needs at the time.